GREAT OAKS LEGACY OVERVIEW

 GREAT OAKS LEGACY PHILOSOPHY

-- It is a given that all of the faculty work very, very hard.
-All staff acknowledge that we will do more than just work hard; we each seek – through formal and informal feedback – to dramatically improve.
-At Great Oaks Legacy, an ongoing quest for improvement is not considered remedial, it is essential and ongoing for all staff.
+- It is a given that all staff work very hard.
+Our employees acknowledge that they will do more than just work hard.
+Employees agree to seek – through feedback, professional development, and coaching – to continue to develop and improve their job performance while employed by the School.
+At Great Oaks Legacy, an ongoing quest for improvement is considered essential for all staff members.

 GOLCS is committed to building a talented team that reflects the diverse backgrounds and experiences of our students.
 Our staff and student population is diverse and culturally rich.
 We believe that racial justice and equity is critical to our mission of preparing students for success in college and beyond.
 We strive to be an organization that is diverse, equitable, inclusive, and elevates our student voices in preparing them for life and college.